2024 Annual Report on Internal Complaint Handling

 Beneden-Leeuwen, April 15, 2025.

-The complaints coordinator for the municipality of West Maas en Waal
+The complaints coordinator municipality West Maas en Waal